City of Anaheim Housing Authority

 Additional Notes

-This program provides affordable housing units with rents below market rates, and individuals on the interest list are notified by mail when units become available.
+This is an interest list for affordable housing units with below-market rents, not a rental assistance program.
+Individuals on the list are notified by mail when units become available.

 Other Programs